robmiller/jekyll-resize/README.md

 If your page is loading too slowly because of large images and you can't be bothered to manually create thumbnails (images with reduced dimensions), then this Jekyll filter is for you.

-This easy-to-use filter is will create and link to a thumbnail image so your page can load quickly.
+This easy-to-use filter will create and link to a thumbnail version of your image, so your page can load quickly.

 ## Sample usage